nicorneau/RR_Assignment/storm_R.md

 ![](storm_R_files/figure-markdown_github/unnamed-chunk-6-1.png)

-For the economic consequences, floods were responsible for the larger economic costs (property and crop), as it is displayed in the following barplot.
+For economic consequences, floods were responsible for the larger economic costs (property and crop), as it is displayed in the following graph.

 ``` r
 economic %>%